 Applications will be reviewed on an ongoing basis and admissions is rolling.
-You can expect to hear from us regarding the status of your application within two weeks of submitting your application.
+You can expect to hear from us regarding the status of your application within two weeks of submitting your application (with some exceptions over the holidays).
 The stages of the process are outlined below:

 - California: East Bay (Alum Rock, San Jose), South Bay (Oakland), Peninsula (East Palo Alto, Redwood City)

 - Illinois: Chicago